-No, but you must have a current motor vehicle driver licence (or equivalent which can be transferred to an Australian licence) when applying.
+There is no age limit to apply.
+Applicants must hold a current motor vehicle driver’s licence (or equivalent which can be transferred to an Australian licence) when applying.
 The minimum is a Provisional P2 – green licence.

 Can I apply if I have a criminal record?

 All applications are considered on a case-by-case basis.
 However, some serious offences may mean applications are not progressed.

 Do I have to be a permanent resident or citizen?

 Yes.
 Applications are only accepted from Australian and New Zealand citizens or permanent residents of Australia.